 Salt Mountain (aka Qigu Salt Mountain) is a mountain made of salt in Qigu District of Tainan City.
 It is a remnant of the now defunct salt drying industry that thrived for over 300 years in Tainan.
 Nearby you can also enjoy the Qigu Salt Museum.
 If you are a fan of salt, this is the place for you...(read more)

 You can book a tour of Salt Mountain on Klook here or KKDay here.

 Tainan Snake King Zoo 台南世界蛇王教育農場

-Tainan Snake King Zoo (aka World Snake King Educational Farm 台南市世界蛇王教育農場) is a private zoo in Guiren District of Tainan with many rare and exotic reptiles, birds, and big cats, and others.
-There is also a restaurant inside that specializes in snake and alligator meat.
-Despite accusations of maltreatment, the zoo is still legally operating and accepting visitors daily.
-You could say that the Mr. Huang, the Snake King Zoo owner is the “Tiger King" of Taiwan.
-And yes there is a tiger.
+Tainan Snake King Zoo (aka World Snake King Educational Farm 台南市世界蛇王教育農場) was a private zoo in Guiren District of Tainan with many rare and exotic reptiles, birds, and big cats, and others.
+There was also a restaurant inside that specialized in snake and alligator meat.
+Despite accusations of maltreatment, the zoo was still legally operating and accepting visitors daily.
+You could say that the Mr. Huang, the Snake King Zoo owner was the “Tiger King" of Taiwan.
+And yes there was a tiger.

 Xikou Little Switzerland 西口小瑞士